Asur (film): Plot

 Meanwhile, Kigan's pandal attracts crowds.
-Bodhi makes plans to create fake bomb blasts in the puja campus and create a mess.
-According to his plans a terrible mess occurs at the pandal, several people are stampeded.
-Bodhi even pays the media to cover this incident exclusively and promote it more seriously than the actual incident, eventually the police authorities ban the puja and order for the dismantle of the idol after puja.
-Kigan is put into jail for quarrelling with police.
-Later Bodhi releases Kigan from jail and on way to home he explains Kigan that he took his revenge by getting the puja banned from public.
-Kigan requests Bodhi to open the puja after 2–3 days but Bodhi disagrees.
+Bodhi makes plans to create fake bomb blasts in the puja park and create a mess.
+According to his plans a terrible mess occurs at the pandal, and several people are injured in the stampede.
+Bodhi even pays the media to cover this incident exclusively and promote it more seriously than the actual incident, eventually the police authorities ban the puja and order for the dismantling of the idol after puja.

+Kigan is put in jail for quarrelling with police.
+Later Bodhi releases Kigan from jail and explains that he took his revenge by getting the puja banned from public.
+Kigan requests Bodhi to open the puja after 2–3 days but Bodhi declines.
 Kigan then challenges Bodhi that he would reopen the puja till immersion.
-Meanwhile, Kigan owns up to his mistakes to Aditi and they get reunited again.
+Meanwhile, Kigan owns up to his mistakes to Aditi and they reconcile.
 Next day Kigan investigates that only two persons were injured not many and it was a paid fake news.
 Kigan has meetings with police commissioner, governor regarding reopening of the puja but everywhere he gets negative response.
 Out of utter depression Kigan goes to Bodhi's house, determined that Bodhi is responsible for all this and he would kill Bodhi.
 Kigan and Bodhi have a fight where Kigan is about to kill Bodhi but then Bodhi's son attacks Kigan with a bat and Kigan falls.
 Bodhi scolds his son for hitting an elder person but Kigan supports him.
 Then Bodhi tells that he doesn't want to make his son like Kigan, so he will teach him proper manners.
-Here Bodhi discloses that his son is not his but actually Kigan's and he has tendered him as his own child and always has been a good father because he wants to make him a gentleman and an not as irresponsible as Kigan.
-Bodhi also discloses that Aditi has always been loving Kigan though Bodhi has always been a good husband.
-Even though he has brought up Kigan's child as his own child, Aditi has never developed any feeling towards him so he decided to finish Kigan who has destroyed his own family for that he has also destroyed his masterpiece creation.
-Bodhi repents that he is the Asur (villain) and begs pardon from Kigan.
+Here Bodhi discloses that his son is actually Kigan's and he has raised him as his own child and always has been a good father because he wants to make him a gentleman and not an irresponsible person like Kigan.
+Bodhi also discloses that Aditi has always loved Kigan though Bodhi has always been a good husband.
+Even though he has brought up Kigan's child as his own child, Aditi has never developed any feelings towards him, so he decided to finish Kigan who has destroyed his own family for that he has also destroyed his masterpiece creation.
+Bodhi repents that he is the Asur (villain) and begs for forgiveness from Kigan.
 Bodhi also discloses that he is not the only one associated with this planning but Aditi is also responsible for this.
 Aditi thought of taking revenge from Kigan after her father's incident so she had been involved in this case.

-Kigan is completely devastated by listening all this.
+Kigan is completely devastated by this.
 He thinks that he had been responsible for all this.
 His work was pious but he forgot all the relationships for his art.
 So he leaves the place by telling that he is leaving for Nevada where he would stay undisturbed.